-Students pursuing the combined MD/PhD in Biomedical Engineering must complete the degree requirements for both schools.
-MD/PhD students typically complete the first two years of the medical school pre-clinical curriculum while also performing one or more research rotations, then the remaining requirements for the doctoral degree, and finally the clinical training years of the medical degree.
+Students pursuing the combined MD/PhD in biomedical engineering must complete the degree requirements for both schools.
+MD/PhD students typically complete the first two years of the medical school pre-clinical curriculum while performing one or more research rotations, then the remaining requirements for the doctoral degree, and finally the clinical training years of the medical degree.
 The department generally gives graduate course credits for some of the medical school courses toward fulfillment of course requirements for the PhD degree.
-This is arranged on an individual basis between the student, his or her academic adviser, and the director of doctoral studies.
+This is arranged on an individual basis between the student, his or her academic adviser and the director of doctoral studies.

-The doctoral degree requires a minimum of 72 credits beyond the bachelor's level, with a minimum of 36 being course credits (including the core curriculum) and a minimum of 24 credits of doctoral dissertation research.
+The doctoral degree requires a minimum of 72 credits beyond the bachelor's level, with a minimum of 36 consisting of course credits (including the core curriculum) and a minimum of 24 credits of doctoral dissertation research.

 The core curriculum that must be satisfied by all PhD students consists of the following:

-The core requirements represent 6-7 courses, with a total of 9 graduate courses required for the PhD.
-Up to 9 units of BME 601C Research Rotation and/or BME 501C Graduate Seminar may be counted towards the 36 units of graduate coursework required for the PhD.
-Up to two 400-level courses may be counted towards the 9 courses of graduate coursework required for the PhD (not including independent study courses, journal clubs or seminar-based courses).
+The core requirements represent six to seven courses, with a total of nine graduate courses required for the PhD.
+Up to nine units of BME 601C Research Rotation and/or BME 501C Graduate Seminar may be counted towards the 36 units of graduate coursework required for the PhD.
+Up to two 400-level courses may be counted towards the nine courses of graduate coursework required for the PhD (not including independent study courses, journal clubs or seminar-based courses).

-Each entering student is guided by the Director of Doctoral Studies.
-The Director will help in the selection of courses and in the selection rotations with the aim of matching each individual's research interests with those of a research mentor.
+Each entering student is guided by the director of Doctoral Studies.
+The director will help in the selection of courses and in the selection rotations with the aim of matching an individual's research interests with those of a research mentor.

 As a student progresses through the doctoral program, the advisor's role is replaced by the dissertation mentor to reflect the increasing focus on an area of specialization.
-By the time research is completed, the student will have assembled an advisory group consisting of his/her dissertation committee.
+By the time research is completed, students will have assembled an advisory group consisting of their dissertation committee.

 Research rotations serve three important purposes:

-- They provide an opportunity for each student to be exposed to different areas of biomedical engineering research.
+- Provide an opportunity for each student to be exposed to different areas of biomedical engineering research.
 This broadening experience, prior to the subsequent necessary specialization, should prove to be useful as their careers develop.

-- The rotations serve as an introduction for both students and potential research mentors for the long-term affiliation that is associated with a doctoral dissertation research.
+- Serve as an introduction for both students and potential research mentors for the long-term affiliation that is associated with a doctoral dissertation research.

 - The field of research represented in one rotation report serves as the basis for the qualifying examination.

-All doctoral students are required to attend a weekly research seminar sponsored by the department (or with permission, an affiliated department), which is a pass/fail course carrying 0 units or 1 units.
-Up to 3 units of BME501C may be counted towards the 36 units course requirement.
-These seminars provide exposure to state-of-the-art research by scientists both within and outside of Washington University.
+All doctoral students are required to attend a weekly research seminar sponsored by the department (or with permission, an affiliated department), which is a pass/fail course carrying zero or one unit.
+Up to three units of BME 501C: Graduate Seminar may be counted towards the 36 units course requirement.
+These seminars provide exposure to state-of-the-art research by scientists both within and outside of WashU.
 Regular attendance over the duration of a student's tenure provides an invaluable educational experience.